-The purpose of our study was to perform a long MD simulation as long as possible on one of the fastest supercomputers in the world and to investigate the dynamical features of tertiary and quaternary structures of human adult hemoglobin (HbA) in water without any artificial constraints (Fig. 2).
-To achieve this purpose, one of the authors (M.S.) accelerated his own software, COSMOS90, by vectorizing and parallelizing it for the Earth Simulator, which was the fastest supercomputer in the world during the period from 2002 to 2004.
-We performed a 45-ns MD simulation of HbA in water with all degrees of freedom (including bond stretching) and with long-range Coulomb interactions.
+The purpose of our study was to perform a long MD simulation as long as possible on the Earth Simulator and to investigate the dynamical features of tertiary and quaternary structures of human adult hemoglobin (HbA) in water without any artificial constraints (Fig. 2).
+To achieve this purpose, one of the authors (M.S.) accelerated his own software, COSMOS90, by vectorizing and parallelizing it for the Earth Simulator.